Probabilistic Performance Guarantees for Multi-Task Reinforcement Learning: Problem Setting

 In this domain, the performance $J_{\mathcal M}(\pi)$ is the success probability of reaching the goal without slipping off track.
 Since the agent must survive $5$ steps to reach the goal, we have $ J_{\mathcal M}(\pi) = (1-p)^5. $ As an example task distribution, we consider the Gaussian mixture over $p$ shown in \cref{fig:simple-grid-b}.
 Because the distribution is known in this synthetic example, we can accurately compute its CDF and thus the \emph{true} safety

 i.e., the probability mass of slip probabilities $p$ for which the policy achieves performance at least $B$.
 The resulting true safety curve is shown as dashed lines in \cref{fig:simple-grid-c}.

 \cref{fig:simple-grid-c} also shows, as a solid line, the \emph{certified} safety bounds $1-\varepsilon$ produced by our method at confidence level $1-\delta = 0.99$.
 The certificate is computed from $n=250$ sampled tasks $p\sim\dist$ and $m_i=10^3$ rollouts per task.
 As we shall argue later, the certification procedure and its sample requirements do not scale with the complexity of the domain.
-Accordingly, a similar number tasks and rollouts yields comparably tight certificates in high-dimensional continuous-control domains, as we show in our experimental evaluation in Section~\ref{sec:exp}.
+Accordingly, a similar number tasks and rollouts yields comparably tight certificates in high-dimensional continuous-control domains, as we demonstrate in Section~\ref{sec:exp}.

 This illustrative domain highlights the two layers of uncertainty we address: we only observe finitely many tasks from the unknown distribution over $p$, and within each task the performance $(1-p)^5$ is not observed directly but must be estimated from finitely many rollouts.
 Since the true safety is explicitly computable in this toy setting, the figure allows a direct comparison between the certified bound and the ground truth, showing that the certificate is sound and tight.